sfluegel05/metaNNvis/results/report.md

 superclasses which provide an interface to the other functions.
 This ensures the tool's extensibility, since new methods, toolsets or even complete frameworks can be added as new subclasses with minimal additional effort.

+## Workflow

 Now, let's take a look at how these components work together when a user wants to execute an introspection method with a model from an incongruous framework, i.e., a user executes a method call like the following:

     attribute(torch_model, method_key='grad_cam', toolset='tf-keras-vis', init_args={'layer': torch_model.conv2}, exec_args={'score': CategoricalScore(mnist_y.tolist()), 'seed_input': mnist_x, 'normalize_cam': False})

 Note that the user specifically requests a tf-keras-vis method, but gives the tool a PyTorch model.
+Thus, even if a Grad-CAM implementation is available in PyTorch, the tool has to select the TensorFlow implementation.
 How this or similar calls are handled is described in [Figure 3](#fig:activity_diagram).

 First, all methods matching the provided `method_key` have to be retrieved.
 This is either done via one of the toolset classes or, if the `toolset` parameter is not provided, methods from all toolset classes are taken into account.
 If no